Matanmoshes/Knowledge-Base/Kubernetes/CKA/killershell exam/Question 13.md

-ÍSolve this question on: `ssh cka7968`
+Solve this question on: `ssh cka7968`

 The team from Project r500 wants to replace their Ingress (networking.k8s.io) with a Gateway Api (gateway.networking.k8s.io) solution.
 The old Ingress is available at `/opt/course/13/ingress.yaml`.